FusionAuth/fusionauth-site/astro/src/content/articles/authentication/multi-factor-authentication.md

 In general, MFA outlines a system's capabilities, while 2FA describes how many factors are required when authentication is needed.

+### What is Adaptive Multi-factor Authentication?

+At its core, adaptive MFA is about flexibility and intelligence in security.
+You can read more about our approach to Adaptive MFA through our [Advanced Threat Detection](/docs/operate/secure-and-monitor/advanced-threat-detection) features.

+Imagine a security system that not only asks for your credentials but also reads the room – where you are, what device you're using, even the time of day.
+It's like having a doorman who knows not just your face, but also your habits and preferences.
+If you're logging in from your usual laptop in the comfort of your home office, adaptive MFA might just give you a nod with a simple password check.
+But if you're trying to access sensitive data from a café in a different city, it might raise an eyebrow and ask for additional proof of identity, like a fingerprint or a one-time code sent to your phone.

+What's truly fascinating about adaptive MFA is its dynamic nature.
+It's not just about adding layers of security; it's about adding the right layers, at the right time.
+This approach minimizes friction for users, making security feel less like a series of hoops to jump through and more like a smart, responsive ally.
+It's a dance between convenience and caution, where security measures are tailored in real-time, based on the perceived level of risk.
+This not only enhances the user experience but also fortifies defenses, ensuring that the keys to the kingdom aren't handed over too easily, nor kept under lock and key unnecessarily.

 ## Why Use Multi-factor Authentication (MFA)?

 Building a secure, available system requires ensuring only authorized people and software agents have access to it.
 This is a foundational concern.